chucklorenz/adapt-visTimeline/README.md

 - Improve LESS to better match Adapt standards.
 - Review accessibility.
-- Test what directories (templates? assets?) are accessible to users in the authoring tool.
+- Add option to base completion on all items having been viewed, not just the component coming into view.

 ##Licenses